vinnicc/cardano-sl/docs/how-to/push-update-on-mainnet.md

 Read file installer062macos64.pkg succesfuly, its hash: 3bc1084841fb99fff03ef92bc35eef9a80a20aeca688dfc1b50a4aa6dd6f7c73
 ```

-These hashes should be used as names when you will upload installers on S3 buckets.
+These hashes should be used to form URLs for installers on S3
+buckets.
+In this example `<update
+server>/01abf1c8b881c2f8ea4d1349a700f29d4088e68dc04b6bf4680ea7e14638373e`
+should respond with the contents of `installer062win64.exe` and
+`<update
+server>/3bc1084841fb99fff03ef92bc35eef9a80a20aeca688dfc1b50a4aa6dd6f7c73`
+should respond with the contents of `installer062macos64.pkg`.

+These hashes are Blake2b_256 hashes of CBOR-encoded contents of the files.
+TODO: let DevOps know how to compute these hashes.

 Note:
 ```
 Update proposal submitted, upId: 4c827d6fe03d4c3646ebbbc28d4e09c57690e1dcba54b9adc0050d3f76734cf6
 ```